aistfbd/fbd_pf/README.md

 ## 1. Overview

-The Resource Allocation Program is a Python-based program that runs on Linux and uses GLPK for optimization calculations.
+FBD_PF is a Python-based program for optical path route calculation using the ILP method and supporting component-level disaggregation.
 This program calculates available connection information for each device and generates model and data files required for route computation.

 ## 2. Operating Environment